-- 89. The sweeping clauses in the Public Order Bill give rise to serious concerns.
-It is without doubt that they include some of the most undemocratic anti-protest measures seen in the UK for decades.
-New stop and search powers that specifically target protesters and protest banning orders that would prevent individuals from exercising their democratic rights altogether, are chilling. - 90.
+- 96. The sweeping clauses in the Public Order Bill give rise to serious concerns.
+It is without doubt that they include some of the most undemocratic antiprotest measures seen in the UK for decades.
+New stop and search powers that specifically target protesters and protest banning orders that would prevent individuals from exercising their democratic rights altogether, are chilling. - 97.
 Not only do these measures constitute a violation of the rights to free expression and freedom of assembly, they are also an affront to the right to privacy.
-The electronic tagging of individuals exercising their democratic
+The electronic tagging of individuals exercising their democratic rights, who are not guilty of any crime, takes the UK closer to becoming an oppressive surveillance state.

-- rights, who are not guilty of any crime, takes the UK closer to becoming an oppressive surveillance state. - 91.
-Considered cumulatively and following in the wake of the Police, Crime, Sentencing and Courts Act, these measures present as a concerted attack on the right to protest and risk a chilling effect, which will impact those considering exercising this right in the future. - 92.
+- 98. Considered cumulatively and following in the wake of the Police, Crime, Sentencing and Courts Act, these measures present as a concerted attack on the right to protest and risk a chilling effect, which will impact those considering exercising this right in the future. - 99.
 In order to safeguard civil liberties in the UK, Big Brother Watch urges members of the House of Lords to oppose the Public Order Bill.
-In particular, we urge Peers to amend the Bill to prevent new powers to stop and search protesters or subject them to intrusive state surveillance; powers which must never become law in a liberal democracy like the UK.
+In particular, we call on Peers to support stand part amendments in the name of Lords Paddick and Coaker which would remove clauses 10 and 11 and stand part amendments in the name of Lord Ponsoby which would remove clauses 19 and 20 from the Bill.
+This would remove so called protest banning orders and new protest-specific stop and search police powers.
+Failure to remove these clauses would allow protesters to be stopped and searched or subject to intrusive state surveillance and must never become law in a liberal democracy like the UK.